***Online Course now available – Communicating with a non-speaking child****

 Supporting Speech Development

 What do they understand?
 Make sure you are communicating on their level.
 Say less, speak slowly, use visuals to show the child and stress the words that are most important.
 I have a post that includes tips on developing speech and language.
+You may also find my post on using routines to reduce anxiety helpful, regular routines help a child to understand what is expected of them.

 Autistic children are often visual learners and using visual clues can make a big difference to understanding.
 My eldest needs longer processing time so visuals allow him to do that in his own time.
 Visuals can also reduce stress and create more independence.
 I have a post all about using visual aids.
 You may also want to look at Social Stories which are a great way to use visuals too communicate with a child.